ecmwf/metview-docs/docs/confluence/odb_tutorial.rst

 .. image:: /_static/odb_tutorial/worddav09b8e7f27837626e5b738f1eda5f5f26.png

-We can change the symbol (its type, colour and size) used for the plot with a `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ icon.
+We can change the symbol (its type, colour and size) used for the plot with a :ref:`Symbol Plotting <msymb_icon>` icon.
 This time you do not need to create a new icon since there is one called 'scatter_symbol' already prepared for you.
 Edit this icon to see its settings then simply drag it into the **Display Window** and see how your plot has been changed.

 .. image:: /_static/odb_tutorial/worddavef1a8cd79762dc7b0d104a8af6dac333.png